kdorff/retropie-romfilter/README.md

 **Q:** When I first start the app it takes forever before it responds.

-**A:** Currently it scans the roms and gamelist.xml files at first startup.
-This takes time.
-I'll make this nicer in the future.
+**A:** Update!
+The latest version of the application supports scanning on-demand under Systems and Scan Jobs.

 **Q:** Things changed in the filesystem or I have re-scraped but I don't see the changes in romfilter

-**A:** Yeah, I need to add on-demand re-scan.
-Stop the app, delete the index folder in the app's directory (romfilter-games.index), and start the app again.
+**A:** Re-scan your systems under Systems and Scan Jobs.

 **Q:** I'm having a problem

 **A:** Wait for the app to become more stable.
-Try deleting the index folder in the app's directory (romfilter-games.index).
+Try stopping the app, deleting the index folder in the app's directory (romfilter-games.index), and restarting the app.
+You will need to re-scan your systems (Systems and Scan Jobs).

 **Q:** Should I open this port up in my router so I can browse my roms while I am away from home or let me cousin look at it?

-**A:** No. This app has very little security baked in.
+**A:** No. This app has no security baked in.
 Don't do it.
 Run this on your private network, only.

 **Q:** Is the 'hash' the hash of the ROM?

-**A:**: No. That is a good idea and I may considering switch to that.
-But now it is a number that is combination of other fields in the entry.
+**A:**: No. It is a unique number based on a combination of other fields in the entry (path, system, rom file size).

+**Q**: Why did you make this app?

+**A**: I started to extend RetroPie-Manager (I made a PR) but it seems that that project has been mostly abandoned.
+I'm not well versed enough in Python / Django to become the new maintainer.
+After playing with Django for a few hours, I was convinced I could just make the app I needed with far less effort than augmenting (and maintaining) the Django app.
+I'm a Groovy / Grails programmer by day, so it was a natural choice.
+The features I needed I knew how to develop with Groovy and Grails where I didn't feel confident I could do what I wanted this app to do in PHP or Python in someone else's project, given my level of experience in those languages (and lack of libraries?).
+And my my is better.

 ## Running on a RetroPie

 You can (but may not want to) run this application directly on the Raspberry Pi.
 The setup instructions are about the same as the Mac version, but even simpler as you shouldn't need